aresta/ESP32_GPS/README.md

 - Test with IPS smaller displays and round (clock) displays.
 - A proper plastic housing.
 - Battery power.
 AAA or small Li-XX batteries.
-- Replace the ESP32 devkit by an ESP32 wroom or wrover
+- Replace the ESP32 devkit by an ESP32 wroom or wrover.
 - ...